COMP4350-Team2/Desktop-NativeApp/README.md

 ## Running Instructions

 ### Make & Populate .env File
-- Navigate to `src`
-- Make a file file called `.env`
+- Make a file file called `.env` in the root directory.
-- Populate this file using `./SAMPLE.env` as a template.
+- Populate this file using `SAMPLE.env` as a template.

 ### Restore (Optional)
 - Navigate to `src`